Good Luck to You, Leo Grande: Release

 Cornerstone Films handled international sales and sold the film to independent distributors.
 In October 2021, Lionsgate acquired UK distribution rights to the film.

 The film premiered at the 2022 Sundance Film Festival, which at the last minute was changed to an online rather than in-person event because of an increase in cases of the Omicron variant during the COVID-19 pandemic in the United States, on 22 January.
 Following the premiere, Searchlight Pictures acquired U.S. distribution rights to the film for $7.5 million, planning to release it through the streaming service Hulu.

-On 17 June 2022, the film was released theatrically in the United Kingdom and on Hulu in the United States.
+On 17 June 2022, the film was released in cinemas in the United Kingdom and on Hulu in the United States.
 The film was released in Australian cinemas on 18 August 2022 by Roadshow Films, with some preview screenings accompanied by a Q&A session with Hyde and cinematographer Bryan Mason in the preceding week, including in their hometown of Adelaide.